Holy Mountain of China-Fanjingshan: An Island of metamorphic sea karst

 Ecological splendor

 The Wuling Mountain Range is also known as the ‘gene database of China’.
-The region has 2,000 types of plants among which 31 come under the endangered list, and 19 threatened animal species roam these forests.
+The region has 2,000 types of plants, among which 31 come under the endangered list, and 19 threatened animal species roam these forests.
 One of those endangered animals is the endemic grey snub-nosed monkey.
 Scientists know very little about these Old World monkeys.
-According to the reports, there are only 750 survive today.
+According to the reports, there are only 750 survivors today.

 Fanjingshan